OpenAMP/openamp-docs/openamp/overview.rst

 Resources are shared, so the ability to utilise a supervisor, such as a hypervisor, to enforce isolation is an important consideration for the :ref:`OpenAMP Architecture<openamp-architecture-work-label>`, as some implementations may require it - for example in safety applications.

 .. _openamp-architecture-work-label:

 ********************
 OpenAMP Architecture
 ********************

 The OpenAMP architecture or framework utilizes a number of distinct components to achieve the :ref:`OpenAMP Fundamentals<openamp-fundamentals-work-label>`, with most of them using or derived from existing standards or frameworks.
+Additionally a hardware abstraction component, libmetal, provides for portability across different platforms.

+The components comprising OpenAMP are

+.. csv-table:: Completed sections
+   :header: "AMP Component", "AMP Fundamentals"
+   :widths: 50, 60

+    Remoteproc, Resource Assignment and Runtime Control
+    Resource Table, Resource Assignment
+    RPMsg, IPC
+    Virtio, Hardware Abstraction
+    Proxy, IPC for File Input Output (IO)
+    Remote Procedure Call (RPC) Service, IPC
+    Libmetal, Hardware Abstraction

-The :ref:`Topology <topology-work-label> is limited to master-slave but otherwise implementation specific.
+The :ref:`Topology<topology-work-label> is limited to master-slave but otherwise open to the implementation.

-The architecture is exemplified below via a daisy chained topology, with the centre processor being both slave and master for the next processor in the chain.
+The architecture is exemplified below via a daisy chained topology, with the center processor being both slave and master for the next processor in the chain.

+In an attempt to keep the diagrams clear, only OpenAMP components used by each processor are drawn.

 .. raw:: html
     :file: ../images/architecture/overview-architecture.svg